omunite215/Project_Nexcent/README.md

 At the time I am making this project, I haven't found any designs for medium-sized (md) and small devices (sm).
 So, the responsive design of this template has been completely done by me.

-This Project is hosted on Netlify : [Nexcent](https://nexcentbyom.netlify.app/)
+This Project is hosted on vercel : [Nexcent](https://project-nexcent.vercel.app/)

 ## :star: Give A Star